fawda123/sf_trends/README.md

 * `nutcor.RData` results of ccf analysis of selected delta and suisun stations comparing nitrogen species

-* `tomod.RData` dataset for wrtds, all response, flow values are ln + 1 transformed, flow (or salinity) records for each nutrient variable and station are combined based on the monthly lag ided from `bests.RData`
+* `mods.RData` dataset for wrtds, including model results.
+This is a nested data frame with identifiers.
+All response, flow values are ln + 1 transformed, flow (or salinity) records for each nutrient variable and station are combined based on the monthly lag ided from `bests.RData`

 **_R/_** Supporting R scripts